RiyadVR/chirpy/readme.md

 Easy peasy, secure and sleek 🔒

-🎯 Cool Stuff Inside
+## 🎯 Cool Stuff Inside
-🐤 Chirps
+# 🐤 Chirps

 Max 140 characters (classic Twitter vibes)
-Built-in profanity filter (sorry “kerfuffle” lovers) Delete only your own chirps — no drama here
+Built-in profanity filter for words like "kerfuffle", "sharbert", and "fornax" Delete only your own chirps — no drama here

 # 🟥 Chirpy Red